alukosdev/ccsp/guidance/stride.md

 - **E**levation of privilege

 ==- [S]poofing
-Spoofing is using someone else’s credentials to gain access to otherwise inaccessible assets.
+Spoofing is using someone else's credentials to gain access to otherwise inaccessible assets.
 ==- [T]ampering
 Tampering is changing data to mount an attack.
 ==- [R]epudiation